Hamid6426/learn-software-testing/README.md

 A collection of mini-projects for learning software testing, including Unit, Integration, End-to-End (E2E), Regression, and Manual/Exploratory testing using React frontend with multiple backends (Express, FastAPI, Laravel).

-Each project runs in its own Docker Compose environment for isolated, reproducible setups.
+Each project runs in its own Docker Compose environment, ensuring isolated and reproducible setups.

 ## Goals